aspose-words/Aspose.Words-API-References/english/net/aspose.words/paragraph/isendofsection/_index.md

 title: Paragraph.IsEndOfSection
 linktitle: IsEndOfSection
 second_title: Aspose.Words for .NET API Reference
-description: Paragraph property.
+description: Paragraph IsEndOfSection property.
 True if this paragraph is the last paragraph in the Body main text story of a Section false otherwise in C#.
 type: docs
 weight: 80
 url: /net/aspose.words/paragraph/isendofsection/